In this guide, you'll learn more about COPPA - the online privacy law aimed at protecting kids - and how it applies to your website or mobile app.

 COPPA requires that verifiable parental consent is obtained from a website or mobile app before you can collect any personal information about a child and that notice of data collection practices is provided.

-COPPA defines certain methods on how you can get a verifiable consent (parental consent) from parents:
+It defines certain methods of how you can get a verifiable consent from parents:

-Connecting with a trained personnel via video conference
+- Connect with trained personnel via video conference

 Verifiable parental consent is typically somewhat complicated to obtain.

 A parent may have to submit a government-issued ID and have the data run against a database for verification, or sign a consent form returned to the consent seeker by standard postal mail.
 Verifying the identity of the parent, as well as verifying that the person is actually the parent of the child can be a process in itself.

 Below is an example of a pop-up window that when used on a website is a great way to try to screen out children under the age of 13 and know that consent is needed.